 Doctoral candidates finance their studies with an employment position (66.6%) on a research project or with a scholarship.
 They are given a workplace in an office at ZMT and may take advantage of the institute’s infrastructure.

 There is a Doctoral Studies Circle at ZMT, which discusses and decides current questions on the the doctoral programme.
 All status groups are represented on it by a departmental head, two working group heads, post-doctoral researchers, and doctoral candidates.
 The Doctoral Studies Circle meets on a monthly base.

 In 2013, ZMT obtained external funding for SUTAS – the Leibniz Graduate School in the Leibniz Competition.
 At the end of the funding period in late 2016, the structural elements of this graduate school were merged with the ZMT’s doctoral programme.

 ZMT academics are also involved in training doctoral candidates in partner countries, including Senegal, Tanzania, South Africa, Indonesia, and Brazil.
-As an example, the institute is a partner on the CEMarin Columbian-German doctoral students’ programme (Santa Marta, Columbia) run by the DAAD.
+As an example, the institute is a partner on the CEMarin Colombian-German doctoral students’ programme (Santa Marta, Columbia) run by the DAAD.

 Vacancies for Doctoral candidates at ZMT can be found here.